 Butts Farm is the perfect property for a family gathering or friends’ get together, with its fully equipped kitchen and spacious, yet cosy, living room and dining area.
 The downstairs twin room, with adjacent W.C. and downstairs shower room would suit guests with limited mobility (though not wheelchair friendly).
 Upstairs are four double bedrooms, one ensuite and two sharing a family bathroom and the downstairs shower room.

-Poulton is a small but thriving Cotswold village with a traditional British pub, The Falcon Inn, serving British modern food, and featuring locally brewed cask ales.
+Poulton is a small but thriving Cotswold village with a traditional British pub, The Falcon Inn, serving British modern food, and featuring locally brewed cask ales (booking essential).
 The village has a church (St Michael’s and All Angels) and a children’s playground and playing field, called Englands, directly across the lane from the cottage.
 A traditional summer fete is held each year on the first Sunday after the August Bank Holiday.
 The closest food shops to the cottage are in Fairford, approximately 3 miles away (see ‘Local Amenities’).

 - Sleeps 10 (+2) in 5 bedrooms across 1 king-size bedroom, 2 standard double bedrooms, 1 twin bedroom, 1 children’s twin bedroom (+2 on double sofa bed in the Living Room)